Decision on Registration

 Applicants may appeal decisions of the Register Committee on procedural grounds or in case of perversity of judgement.
 The Appeals Committee has the responsibility to consider appeals.
 The Appeals Committee consists of a chair, two further members, a deputy chair and two deputy members.
 They are elected by the General Assembly.

-Appeals need to be submitted to EQAR in writing within 90 days of being notified of the rejection of an application.
+Appeals need to be submitted to EQAR in writing within 40 days of the Register Committee’s final decision.
 The appeal has to clearly specify on which grounds it is lodged.

 Analysis of Register Committee Decision